8-6-b/final-project/README.md

-# To Do App
+# Angular To Do App project

-Simple Angular To Do Application.
+The TODO app, created as a group effort, allows a user to create, read, update and delete tasks.
+These tasks are

 DEVELOPMENT
 * Open CLI window
 1. *cd group-project*
 2. *npm install*
 3. *ng build*
 4. *npm start*
 * Your app will be served on port 8080